Condo-Laden South Florida City Mulls Development Moratorium

 Because the recession hit and development slowed, the discrepancy between the comprehensive plan and the zoning code was largely ignored and forgotten.
 As years passed, dozens of towers started rising.
 Though they changed the landscape significantly and blocked views and afternoon sunlight, they brought major dollars to the tax rolls and fashioned the city into a luxury destination.
 Several projects in the Town Center were also approved and built, pursuant to the newer zoning changes.

-This past December, a company called Global Property Investors Real Estate Group, which developed the Muse and Echo Aventura projects, proposed Infinity, a 15-story, 330K SF mixed-use development with a hotel on the west side of Collins in the Town Center.
+This past December, a company called Global Property Investors Real Estate Group, a silent capital investor in the Muse and Echo Aventura projects, proposed Infinity, a 15-story, 330K SF mixed-use development with a hotel on the west side of Collins in the Town Center.
 The proposal made current city officials and staff aware of the old discrepancy in its laws.
 Officials moved to amend the comprehensive plan, to bring it in line with the zoning laws and establish allowed densities and intensities.

 This caused an uproar in the city.
 Critics feared that the change could open the door for some 9,000 new hotel and residential units and accused Scholl of trying to ram the plan through the city commission.